JacobxChoi/jacob/_pages/about.md

   - /about.html
 ---

-Present: Currently at Viterbi School of Engineeringat University of Southern California pursuing my Masters of Computer Science.
+Present: Currently at Viterbi School of Engineering at University of Southern California pursuing my Masters of Computer Science.

-May 2024: I graduated from [Emory College of Arts and Science](https://college.emory.edu/main/index.html) With a B.S. in Computer Science with Highest Honors and with a minor in German studies! 🥳
+May 2024: I graduated from [Emory College of Arts and Science](https://college.emory.edu/main/index.html) with a B.S. in Computer Science with Highest Honors and with a minor in German studies! 🥳

 During my undergrad, I was advised by [Dr. Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi) at [Emory NLP](https://www.emorynlp.org/), and I explored religious applications of conversational AI through faith-based queries.